Note fields

 The treatment in the case of import text and import OEM text is slightly different, although in both cases it is assumed that this is plain text in which each byte is a character in the text.

-Text mode OEM mode
+Text mode | OEM mode |

+It should be used to texts based on the ANSI character set.
 Each line ends in a couple of characters: carriage return and line feed (CR / LF).
+The first null character means the end of data. |

+It should be used to texts based on the OEM character set.
 Each line ends in a couple of characters: carriage return and line feed (CR / LF).
+The first null character means the end of data. |

 [1] To give an idea of size, note that the full text of the Spanish version of the novel "Harry Potter and the Prisoner of Azkaban" by the novelist JK Rowling contains approximately 665,000 characters, while "Harry Potter and the Goblet of Fire" by the same author, contains 1,198,700 characters.